Historic American Building Survey

 Thomas Maskell Store, Greenwich, New Jersey by George Neuschafter, Historic American Buildings Survey, 1941

-The collections of these three groups at the Library of Congress have grown to constitute a unique, valuable, and extensive repository of knowledge about American buildings, industries, engineering works, and landscapes of our nation.
+The collections of these three groups at the Library of Congress have grown into a unique, valuable, and extensive repository of knowledge about the buildings, industries, engineering works, and landscapes of our nation.
 The collections now comprise more than 581,000 measured drawings, large-format photographs, and written histories for more than 43,000 historic structures and sites dating from Pre-Columbian times to the present.

 The records of historic architecture encompass a wide variety of building types and styles, reflecting American values, ambitions, lifestyles, and folkways.
-It ranges from high-style, architect-designed structures to vernacular forms that are the product of local building traditions and indigenous materials.
+It ranges from high-style, architect-designed structures to vernacular forms produced by local building traditions and indigenous materials.
 The buildings also represent a rich array of regional and ethnic structures, including adobe-constructed Native American pueblos and Spanish missions in the Southwest, wood-frame Cape Cod houses and brick mill buildings in the Northeast, and sod houses and early skyscrapers in the Midwest.

 The HABS records are available to the public, copyright-free, and online through the Prints and Photographs Division of the Library of Congress.
 The collection is a resource for architectural historians, restoration architects, preservationists, scholars, and those of all ages interested in American history and architecture.